 Hosting can be a minefield, especially if you don’t know what you are looking for or what you need.
 Many hosting companies offer many extras that sound good but you will probably never use them and once you are in that contract you end up wasting money you could have used elsewhere in your business.

 I look at hosting as rental space, this is where your website files are kept for a rental fee on the internet.

 When deciding on hosting any standard hosting package is ideal.
 I would recommend one with unlimited bandwidth/webspace (the amount of memory that is transferred every time a visitor uses your site so the more the better or your site will crash).
 You also need to be able to have your own email address (email@example.com or firstname.lastname@example.org etc.) as using a gmail or Hotmail address is unprofessional in the business world and often doesn’t even get to your recipient’s inbox as it can be marked as spam.
 If you are intending on having a shop then at least one SQL database is also needed, as this will be where all your products are stored.

-Yay, we now have a domain name and some basic hosting.
+Yay, we are finally getting websites made simple!
+We now have a domain name and some basic hosting.
 The next step is to install WordPress.